privacytests/privacytests.org/test/README.md

-# PrivacyTests.org tests and website
+# PrivacyTests.org tests
-This project runs browser privacy tests (fingerprinting resistance, partitioning between websites, etc.), saves the results to a JSON file, and renders those results in a website.
+This project runs browser privacy tests (fingerprinting resistance, partitioning between websites, etc.), saves the results to a JSON file, and renders those results in web pages.

 **NOTE**: privacytests.org no longer uses selenium because it is incompatible with some privacy protections such as Safari's ITP.
 The code is undergoing many changes and currently only works on macOS.
 There is no longer browserstack support.